terrainthesky-hub/terrainthesky-hub.github.io/_posts/2020-03-04-Steam-Games.md

 My hypothesis is that there is not a correlation between the price of a game and how much time people spend on it.
 There were 27000 steam games.
 I found that there were around 21000 steam games with an average playtime of 0.
 That’s a lot of unplayed games and shovel ware.
 I created a binary column which said whether the game has a playtime of 0 or not.
 Separating the two, I finally started to recognize games on the list.

 I tried to find the correlation between the average time played of all games and the price of all the games.
 It ended up being .03, and then I removed all the free to play games from the set and ran the correlation again.
 It was still low at .13.
-So there didn’t seem to be a strong positive correlation between how much time we spend gaming and how much we pay for games, only a weak positive correlation.
+So there didn’t seem to be a strong or weak positive correlation between how much time we spend gaming and how much we pay for games.

 But what are people spending their time playing?
 I subset the data into different genres, including a f2p (free to play) category because although f2p games like dota 2 and fortnite are very different games, they share the fact they have a game loop that keeps you coming back to play more.
 Many f2p games share a similar philosophy about having the player return to the game and never really beating it.